 High Rocks began in 1996 as a residential summer camp on a mountainside to help girls prepare for high school with a positive outlook about themselves and their abilities.
-During the past 17 years girls have realized their potential by overcoming insecurities and fears of horses, math, writing, public speaking, and making new friends.
+For over 20 years now girls have realized their potential by overcoming insecurities and fears of horses, math, writing, public speaking, and making new friends.
 They have shared ideas in a supportive community of adults and peers.
 By the end of the summer, they are ready to start a new school year full of confidence and hope for the future.
 In short, summer camps are the heart of High Rocks.
 They matter because they work.

 NEW BEGINNINGS CAMP – June 17th – June 29th, 2018

 New Beginnings Camp remains the doorway for most girls to enter the High Rocks Academy for Girls program.
 Admission is open for rising seventh-grade girls.
 It also includes leadership roles for older girls and college interns and welcomes staff from a network of professional women from around the country.

 “Camp was a life-changing experience for me, one I will never forget!” – New Beginnings Camp Participant

 CAMP STEELE – July 13th – july 28th, 2018